Make Time to Be Quiet

 If you’ve got kids at home, it’s even more difficult!
 But let me give you some hope.
 Susanna Wesley, one of the great women of history, had 18 children.
-One of her sons, John, founded the Methodist church and helped spread Christianity across America, and another, Charles, wrote more than 6,000 hymns.
+One of her sons, John, founded the Methodist church and helped spread Christianity across America; another, Charles, wrote more than 6,000 hymns.

 How do you find time alone when you have 18 children?
 In her biography, it says that Susanna Wesley would sit in her favorite rocker every afternoon, and she would throw her apron over her head for an hour.
-Her kids knew that Mom with apron over her head meant, “No child bothers Mom or you face the consequences!”
+Her kids knew that Mom with an apron over her head meant, “No child bothers Mom, or you face the consequences!”

 Talk It Over